vondrakt/nanopore-read-annotation/README.md

 ```sh
 /python_scripts/profile_of_neighborhood.py -r coded_out -w 10000 -s 100 -c /testing_data/reference_database_satellite_and_retrotransposons.coding_table -o coded_neighborhood_profile
 ```
-> - Option -r takes the pseudocoded reads
+> - -r input file with coded reads
-> - Option -w takes the size of the window
+> - -w window size
-> - Option -s takes the first n number of bases from which the incrementation will start
+> - -s the first n number of bases from which the incrementation will start
-> - Option -c takes the coding table
+> - -c coding table file
-> - Option -o takes the name of the pdf output
+> - -o output file name (pdf format)

 The output `coded_neighborhood_profile` table provides a density profile left and right of each array of a satellite group.
 The window size of the profile can